Working In Progress

 The systemic trap: the vampiric effect

-The vampire doesn’t kill you.
+So is the vampire the LLM or the business who continue to push you to your physical limits?
+Either way, the vampire doesn’t kill you.
 It keeps you just alive enough to keep giving.

 Here’s a useful mental model: each agent you run is a junior engineer who wants your attention.

 Now imagine you have five of them.
 They’re all working on something, and they all have questions, and they’re all waiting on you.
-That’s not a productivity multiplier — that’s a management overhead you didn’t sign up for, and it’s not showing up in your comp.
+Oh yea, they’re asking you for help right when you’re in the middle of something else.

 What I actually do